purdue-cap/pldi-2020-artifacts/ReadMe.md

 ### Manually Building Image

 This section is the alternative manual setup descriptions, skip if you have downloaded the image.

+1. First you need to download the [external solvers](https://drive.google.com/file/d/11_FnIIcKwUMGcIH3yyRWwWoON6vyC8U8/view?usp=sharing), these are other solvers we have compared against in our paper and need to be distributed separately.
+Put the `external.zip` in this directory and then verify and unzip it:

+    ```bash
+    md5sum -c external.zip.md5
+    unzip external.zip
+    ```

+2. Run the docker build script to build the docker image:

+    ```bash
+    docker build -t chaserhkj/dryadsynth .
+    ```

+    It should take around 20-30 minutes to finish, depending on your network and computing performance.

+3. Now the built image is in your local docker system, follow step 3, 4 in the _Getting Started_ section above

 ## File structure in artifact image